Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The magnificent Kirstenbosch National Botanical Gardens lie just south of the city centre and cover a huge expanse of the rugged southwestern slopes of the Table Mountain Range.
 Kirstenbosch was bequeathed to the nation by mining magnate Cecil Rhodes in 1895, and today contains a nursery, a research unit, a botanical library and more than 22,000 plants.
 Numerous paths meander through the gardens, including a Braille route for the blind.
 Nature lovers should note that the walks are full of lush shrubs and fynbos, the Cape's indigenous floral heritage.
 The gardens are indeed a natural wonderland, where visitors will find lots of space for picnics.
 In summertime, the delightful setting becomes the venue for Sunday evening open-air concerts.

-Cape Town has some truly gorgeous beaches, but the most glamorous are on the Atlantic Ocean, where the water is unbelievably cold.
-Camps Bay Beach is among the most popular choices, and locals and tourists pack its long, wide stretch of silver sand and enjoy the trendy bars and restaurants nearby.
+Cape Town has some of the world's most beautiful beaches.
+The most glamorous are on the Atlantic Coast, where the scenery is dramatic, and the water is cold.
+Camps Bay is perhaps most famous, tourists flock to its long, wide stretch of white sand and enjoy the many bars and restaurants nearby.
 Another favourite is Clifton, where four beaches are situated beneath the exclusive houses and apartments set into the cliff.
-False Bay is also blessed with lovely beaches, though these tend to be more family-friendly and less trendy.
-The most popular beach for beginner surfers in Cape Town is Muizenberg, which has plenty of surf schools.
-For long walks and horse riding, the lovely Noordhoek beach is ideal.
+Further south is the pristine Llandudno beach.
+A little further afield is False Bay, on the Indian Ocean side of the peninsular, where the water is noticeably warmer.
+The most popular beach for learning to surf in Cape Town is Muizenberg.
+For long walks and horse riding, the huge expanse of Noordhoek beach is ideal.